schedseminar/schedseminar.github.io/README.md

                         <hr style="border-top: 1px solid black;">
                         We propose an alternative design for tournaments that use a preliminary stage, followed by several rounds of single elimination play.
 Most U.S. major sports, for example, are organized in this way.
-However, the conventional ``bracket'' design of these tournaments suffers from several deficiencies.
+However, the conventional "bracket" design of these tournaments suffers from several deficiencies.
 First, top ranked players randomly incur unfortunate matchups against other players, which introduces an unnecessary element of luck.
 Second, as documented in the tournament design literature, various reasonable criteria such as stronger ranked players having